-Many more spiral staircases after the jump... just try not to get dizzy.
+Many more spiral staircases on the way… just try not to get dizzy.

 Of course, the stairs have more to them then just their beauty and history.
 They also have a famous ghost.

-In 1966 a Reverand visiting the Queen’s House took this picture, and when he developed it, saw the shrouded image above.
-Kodak examined the film and said it had not been tampered with, and the Rev. and his wife swore that no one was on the off-limits stairs when they took the picture.
+In 1966, a Reverend visiting the Queen’s House took this picture, and when he developed it, saw the shrouded image above.
+Kodak examined the film and said it had not been tampered with, and the Reverend and his wife swore that no one was on the off-limits stairs when they took the picture.
 It is unclear who the ghost might be, though apparently in the 1600s a maid fell (or jumped) to her death from the stairs, making her a likely candidate to claim the honor.

 Looking ridiculously like a haunted house from Scooby Doo, is the Baron’s Palace, in Heliopolis, Egypt.

-Within this magnificent house, built for the Belgian industrialist Baron Empain, is a set of beautiful wooden spiral stairs that weave through the center of the house.
-One of the best myths about the house -- along with the usual fare of devil worshipers, ghosts, and secret tunnels -- is that the entire house was built on a rotating base which allowed the Baron to sit in the center and turn the house to suit his needs.
+Within this magnificent house, built for the Belgian industrialist Baron Empain, is a set of beautiful wooden spiral stairs that weave through its center.
+One of the best myths about the house — along with the usual fare of devil worshipers, ghosts, and secret tunnels — is that the entire structure was built on a rotating base, which allowed the Baron to sit in the center and turn the house to suit his needs.
 Empain was a fantastic engineer, so I still hold out hope that this is true.

 This 1854 octagonal house is made all the more amazing, by its dizzying spiral staircase.
-Octagon Houses have an amazing history and connection to Phrenology, utopian settlers, Victorian health reform, and all sorts of other cool stuff.
-I previously wrote about a different NY octagon house and the history of octagon houses here.
+Octagon houses have an amazing history and connection to Phrenology, utopian settlers, Victorian health reform, and all sorts of other cool stuff.

 Because octagons and spiral stairs go together like white and rice, here is yet another, newer, but still amazing looking spiral staircase in an octagon, this time on Roosevelt Island in New York.